In these uncertain times, the cashflow and liquidity needs of a small business are paramount.

 HMRC have set up a dedicated helpline to speak to businesses and the self-employed to delay their tax bills.
 You can contact them on 0800 024 1222.
 They will help with deferring your liabilities, stopping collections and cancelling penalties and interest.
 HMRC have also offered automatic deferrals of VAT and income tax.
 You don’t need to apply for these.
 VAT payments due between 20 March and 30 June 2020 are now deferred until the end of the tax year, Income Tax payments usually due in July 2020 are now due by January 2021.

 Your local authority will be in touch about the new grants

 The government has announced measures to help small businesses who pay rates or claim small business rates relief/rural rate relief.
 These include grants of £10,000 (All businesses) and £25,000 (if you are in the Leisure, retail and hospitality sector).
 Businesses in the Leisure, retail and hospitality sector will also get a rates holiday for 2020-21.

 Finally check the terms of your business insurance policy it may cover pandemics or government ordered closure.

-Details of the government support measures can be found here
+Details of the government support measures for small businesses can be found here